Ruth Kobart: Life and career

-She voiced the main villain, Malicia, in 1994 video game King's Quest VII.
+She voiced the main villain, Malicia, in the 1994 video game King's Quest VII.

+Kobart was Jewish and was a member of the Temple Israel of Hollywood.

 Films and television

 On screen she appeared in the feature film adaptation of How to Succeed, as well as Petulia, Dirty Harry, The Hindenburg, and Sister Act and Sister Act 2: Back in the Habit.
 Her television credits include a regular role on Bob (which starred Bob Newhart) and guest appearances on The Streets of San Francisco, CHiPs, Archie Bunker's Place, St. Elsewhere, Matt Houston, Remington Steele, Midnight Caller, and Murphy Brown.
-One of her more memorable roles was portraying the hijacked school bus driver in Dirty Harry.
+She portrayed the hijacked school bus driver in Dirty Harry.